Marketing Analytics: What It Is and Why It's Important

 Using marketing analytics to develop marketing strategies

-After collecting data, it's important to identify any patterns, using them to make data-driven decisions and refine your marketing strategy.
+After collecting data, it's important to identify any patterns the set may contain and use them to make data-driven decisions and refine your marketing strategy.
 Oftentimes, this requires being able to understand and interpret the data you've gathered, like knowing what an optimal bounce rate or clickthrough rate is.

 There are three main marketing analytics models you can use to optimize your marketing efforts: